ducalex/retro-go/README.md

 # Game covers/artwork
+Retro-Go supports both RAW565 and PNG formats for cover art.

-A premade gif romart pack is available in the assets folder of this repository.
+A premade PNG romart pack is available in the assets folder of this repository.

-Retro-Go is also compatible with the Go-Play romart pack.
-You can find it [on the release page](https://github.com/ducalex/retro-go/releases/tag/romart), it has higher quality and faster loading.
+Retro-Go is also compatible with the Go-Play romart pack that you may already have.

 ## Adding missing artwork
-The simplest method is to create a gif file named like your rom (minus the extension) and place it in `/romart/emu/<my rom name>.gif`
+The simplest method is to create a PNG file named like your rom (minus the extension) and place it in `/romart/emu/<my rom name>.png`

 Example:
 /roms/nes/Super Mario.nes
-/romart/nes/Super Mario.gif
+/romart/nes/Super Mario.png

 Important: The file must be less than 200x200px.